-The Technical Proposal Narrative shall contain no more than three pages, excluding the required appendices.
+The Technical Proposal Narrative shall contain no more than 10 pages, excluding the required appendices.
 Charts, tables, and schedules used to explain or expand on the Technical Proposal are to be included within the page limit and shall not be inserted into the appendices.
 No additional information shall be accepted, including, but not limited to, links to external websites, video clips, or simulations/visualizations embedded within the Narrative.

-The Technical Proposal Narrative shall be on single sided 8.5"x11" letter sized paper, with minimum ten-point Times New Roman font and double line spacing for text.
-Any Conceptual Plans shall be provided in black and white on single sided 11"x17" paper unless otherwise noted herein.
+The Technical Proposal Narrative shall be in English on single sided 8.5"x11" letter sized paper, with minimum twelve-point Times New Roman font and double line spacing for text.
+Charts, tables, schedules, exhibits, or other illustrative information may be single spaced and shall be no smaller than 10 point font.
+Any Conceptual Plans shall be provided in black and white on single sided 36"x22" paper unless otherwise noted herein.